ckelly38/CS2_MSU_Denver_Fall-2017/README.md

 This is a program where we needed to use BubbleSort to sort an array of words as well as use the Arrays.sort(array_name); function.
 We were also interested in timing this using a wall clock and the System.nanoTime() to get the CPU time spent on it.
 To do A Tale of Two Cities, it took about 49 minutes.

 Concordance_HW_5_Chris Kelly 9-25-2017
 This is really similar to HW 4 except this one only counts individual unique words.
 Duplicate words are not allowed.
+Before sorting into alphabetical order, this program converts the words to lower case as they are read into the program from the file.

 NEXT HW HERE